fairdirect/foodrescue-app/README.md

     git clone git@github.com:fairdirect/foodrescue-app.git
     ```

-3. **Adapt the CMake files.** marked section at the beginning of `./CMakeLists.txt` to your system.
-(This will be fixed in a later version ….)
+3. **Adapt the CMake files.** There is a marked section at the beginning of `./CMakeLists.txt` that you have to adapt to your system.
+(This will be fixed in a later version, since Makefiles should not include system-specific configuration.)

 ### 5.2.
 Build and Development Process

-To build the software using the command line:
+**To build the software using the command line:**

 ```
 cd example && mkdir build && cd build